bballer03/travel-care-ui/README.md

 - **Content Counts**
   - `popular_destinations_count`, `package_count`: These numbers set how many items are displayed in the popular destinations and packages sections.
 Alter these values to change the number of items shown.

-- **Image and Description Array**
-  - The array within the file contains objects with `image`, `title`, `subTitle`, `text`, and `details` properties.
-Each object corresponds to a popular destination or package.
-Adding, removing, or editing these objects will dynamically change the content displayed in the respective sections.

 ## Customizing the Website

 To customize the website, simply modify the values in the `siteConfig.js` file according to your needs.
 For example: